sass/sass/accepted/calc-functions.changes.md

 * Update the definition of potentially slash-separated numbers to reflect the fact that calculations are no longer determinable syntactically.

+* Add a section describing how to restructure slash-separated lists as division within calculations.

 * Don't evaluate `min()`, `max()`, `round()`, or `abs()` as a calculation if it has keyword or rest arguments.